 Analysis of Time to Love by Taufiq Rafat

-He was Doyen of English Poetry.
+He was the Doyen of English Poetry.

 THE TIME TO LOVE